 Every strategy roadmap requires a person or team to monitor the uptake of projects into a project portfolio.
 When done well, the capacity of the project portfolio’s resources is aligned with the effort to deliver the intended strategic value while maintaining quality, performance, momentum, and effectiveness.
 Introducing projects to your project portfolio does not have to be a complex, tedious endeavor.
 Here are some steps to add projects to a portfolio.

 1. Submit an idea.

 Accept all the ideas from everyone!
 Ideas are a source of innovation.
 Think ‘suggestion box,’ only it is really an ‘innovation box.’
 This box can be physical or digital.
 The important part is to make it easy and convenient for the person with the idea to share their idea.

 Create a team that regularly reviews ideas.
 Open that innovation box and read each idea.
 Is it the right time for your organization to explore that idea?
 If the timing is not quite right, keep track of those deferred ideas.
 One day, that idea may have its day.
 Above all, resist the urge to skip to step six!

 3. Evaluate ideas whose time has come.

+Before your organization can add projects to a portfolio, ideas need to be evaluated and resources need to be allocated.
 Allocate a relatively small amount of resources and time to elaborate on and justify the idea.
 You may know this as a ‘business case,’ a brief document or presentation that represents the beginning of a project charter at a 50,000-foot level.
 Consider my 5/10 rule of thumb: create the business case with about $5000 and in about 10 business days.
 This step aligns with the Initiate phase of the project management process, although most good business cases also include the beginnings of the Plan phase to develop an initial schedule with resource and cost ranges.